 Nobody should be so important to us we become their prisoner, whether emotionally, psychologically, spiritually, or otherwise.
 The people who invest in keeping others captive are nothing short of selfish and will eventually take more than they will give.
 People who want to know what it means to live with passion and purpose can’t do so by holding on to toxic relationships.
 Learning how to free ourselves of people who add little value to our lives is hard to do, but if we want to live, it must be done.
 Now and then, we will need to do an inventory of the people we have around us, and those who are not serving a purpose will need to go.
 It is not a selfish thing, remember while we are doing this to some people in our lives, others are doing the same to us.
 It is just the cycle of life.

 If it’s toxic, let it go, or it will eventually drain or even kill you.
 There is nothing more burdensome to human development than a relationship going nowhere.
-It literally kills the spirit, robs us of creativity and leads us into victimhood instead of personhood.
-Just look around, how many people do we know in unhealthy relationships are enjoying abundant living?
-When we speak of abundant living, we must also understand that the relationships that we form and maintain are a part of the process.
+It literally kills the spirit, robs us of creativity, and leads us into victimhood instead of personhood.
+Just look around.
+How many people do we know in unhealthy relationships are enjoying abundant living?
+When we speak of abundant living, we also understand that the relationships that we form and maintain are a part of the process.
 Toxic relationships cannot survive, but how much of our time and effort we spend investing in them is up to us.
-We should not allow fear of the unknown make us hold to relationships that are not causing us to experience the peace of God.
+We should not allow fear of the unknown to make us hold to relationships that are not causing us to experience the peace of God.
 Relationships that don’t drive us to test the boundaries of our limitations are hardly worth the time.
 If it is toxic, let it go because eventually, if we are not careful, it will claim our entire being.